Roofing in Hancock Park: Costs, HPOZ Rules, and Material Options for Historic Homes

 - Older homes often need decking replacement or structural reinforcement once the old roof comes off, adding $3,000 to $8,000

 These numbers reflect 2026 LA labor rates and material costs.
 Get a detailed written estimate that breaks down materials, labor, permits, and disposal before signing anything.
 A proper roofing estimate should itemize every line.
+For a full breakdown of tile pricing across LA, see our tile roof cost guide.

 Keeping a Historic Roof in Good Shape